 - Cooking Workshops for parents/carers & toddlers and 5-8 year olds

-- Virtual cooking classes in the form of our online Cook-Along Club for 1-4 year olds and 5-8 year olds
+- Virtual cooking classes in the form of our online Cook-Along Club for 3 to 8 year olds

-- Recipe books (The Toddler Tickle Fingers Cookbook: hands-on fun in the kitchen for 1 to 4s - published by Ebury Publishing and available online and all good bookshops).
+- Recipe books.
+Author of The Tickle Fingers Toddler Cookbook: hands-on fun in the kitchen for 1 to 4s, published by Ebury Publishing.
+Contributor to More Please: Tasty Recipes Children Will Love.

 Cooking with toddlers

 There are special considerations when cooking with very young children (aged 1 to 4).
 Toddlers cannot cook safely at the hob.
 They cannot safely use sharp knives or hand graters.
 They have short attention spans.
 They like to do everything themselves.
 They love to lick their fingers so shouldn't handle things like raw meat.
 And they have limited strength and dexterity.
 Tickle Fingers' resources take these things into account and make it easy to incorporate cooking with a toddler into daily routines.

 Given the right recipes and approach, I am always struck at how much even an 18 month old can do and how much they get from it.
 Cooking incorporates so many things that young children love: getting messy, transforming things, moving things, stacking, bashing, painting etc...
 And I am convinced there are particular benefits to starting young like improving focus and dexterity and an increased willingness to try new foods at an age when they are still forming their attitude to eating.
 My personal favourite is that, instead of desperately trying to get them out of the way while preparing a meal, you can spend quality time doing something fun.
 There are downsides (like the mess and taking longer) but for me the plus sides far outweigh a bit of sweeping up and a few extra minutes.